enocom/gopher-reading-list/README.md

 Here is a reading list of blog posts about [Go](https://golang.org).
 It aspires to include only the most useful and relevant material that anyone writing Go should eventually read.
-By defintion, the list is a work in progress.
+By definition, the list is a work in progress.

 Rather than being comprehensive, the list is a curated selection fixed at 200 entries.